Skip to main content

 await em.flush();

-Using this approach, metadata caching is automatically disabled as it is not needed.
+Using this approach, metadata caching is automatically disabled as it is unnecessary.

 Using custom entity classes